 - Adding a link to diversity and inclusion policies and practices in job advertisements and recruiters’ email signatures.

 - Minimizing adverse effects that recruitment technologies and assessment tools have on minority groups.
 This can be done by ensuring that assessment tools are validated, and adverse impact analysis is continuously conducted.
-With the growing usage of AI and Machine Learning in TA technologies, selected tools must offer a “Glass box” approach, through which all stakeholders understand what the tool is evaluating, why, and how it is analyzing the data.
+With the growing usage of AI and Machine Learning in TA technologies, including Applicant Tracking Systems (ATS), such tools must offer a “Glass box” approach, through which all stakeholders understand what the tool is evaluating, why, and how it is analyzing the data.

 - Ensuring job-related information is accessible for all groups (e.g., add braille in business cards, ensure presentations and videos include subtitles or sign language).